timlabs/uscode/United States Code/TITLE 26-INTERNAL REVENUE CODE/Subtitle A-Income Taxes/CHAPTER 1-NORMAL TAXES AND SURTAXES/Subchapter B-Computation of Taxable Income/PART VI-ITEMIZED DEDUCTIONS FOR INDIVIDUALS AND CORPORATIONS/PART VI-ITEMIZED DEDUCTIONS FOR INDIVIDUALS AND CORPORATIONS.md

 * #### (6) Qualified improvement property
   * #### (A) In general
-    * The term "qualified improvement property" means any improvement to an interior portion of a building which is nonresidential real property if such improvement is placed in service after the date such building was first placed in service.
+    * The term "qualified improvement property" means any improvement made by the taxpayer to an interior portion of a building which is nonresidential real property if such improvement is placed in service after the date such building was first placed in service.

   * #### (B) Certain improvements not included
     * Such term shall not include any improvement for which the expenditure is attributable to—